attrace/code-examples/referralFarming/readme.md

 yarn start
 ```

-[./src/index.tsx](./src/index.tsx) is the entry point to the UI example.
+[./src/index.tsx](./src/index.tsx) - entry point to the UI example.

-[./src/app/useData.tsx](./src/app/useData.tsx) includes an example to show the farm on the UI with all details.
+[./src/app/useData.tsx](./src/app/useData.tsx) - example how to display the farm on the UI with all details.

-The main datapoints can be found at [farms service](https://github.com/attrace/code-examples/blob/develop/referralFarming/src/services/farms.ts)
+The main datapoints can be found at [farms service](https://github.com/attrace/code-examples/blob/develop/referralFarming/src/services/farms.ts).

 ### Project structure